Dementia NI announced as Power NI’s Charity Partner

 “My lovely mum lived with dementia several years before she passed away.
 After her diagnosis, I attended a Dementia NI Awareness event.
 They helped me to understand the complexity of dementia to give my mum the support she needed and deserved, as well as listening to and supporting me as a carer.
 I’m delighted that our staff led fundraising will benefit this marvellous local charity”.

-Power NI support a charity within the organisation each year.
-The energy provider raised £7,000 for Chest, Heart and Stroke and £10,000 for Action Mental Health over the last two years.
+Over the past two years, we have raised £7,000 for Chest, Heart and Stroke and £10,000 for Action Mental Health.